liam-hp/DABERT2.0/README.md

 # DABERT2.0
-Replacing BERTs attention layer with a DNN to better encode Query Value relationships
+Replacing BERTs attention layer with a DNN in an attempt to encode Query Value relationships in a more complex way, hopefully capturing more context.

 # Reproducibility